preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Raw fresh uncooked fish sea bass on crumples paper ready to cook with rosemary and sea salt.
 Flat lay, space

-Greece’s coastal towns and island communities are perfect destinations for seafood lovers who want to try the local cuisine.
-One of the best foods in Greece to try if you love hearty fish dishes is grilled lavraki or sea bass.
+Greece’s coastal towns and gorgeous islands are perfect destinations for seafood lovers who want to try the local cuisine.
+One of the best traditional Greek foods to try if you love hearty fish dishes is grilled lavraki or sea bass.
 Sea bass is a popular fish throughout Europe, but most of them are caught in the Mediterranean.

 Lavraki in Greece is usually served grilled, with lashings of good olive oil and lemon wedges and Mediterranean vegetables on the side.
 It’s the perfect dish to enjoy for a light lunch with a crisp glass of white wine.